farm-er/Gps-Tracker/README.md

 ## Introduction

-- This project aims to centralize drivers monitoring for businesses like ( delivery, transportation ... etc), by providing an intuitive dashboard for admins and managers that shows real-time data about their drivers, mainly their locations speed and tracks and history.
+- This project aims to centralize drivers monitoring for businesses like ( delivery, transportation ... etc), by providing an intuitive dashboard for admins and managers that shows real-time data about their drivers. mainly their locations, speed and tracks and history.
 - This will work by tracking the drivers' positions using a small mobile app that sends locations to the server then it gets displayed in the dashboard.

 ## Features